 Department Chair - Crystal S. Aschenbrener, DSW, MSW, APSW

 Corona Hall, #315

-Aschenbrener earned her Bachelor of Social Work from the University of South Dakota, Vermillion.
-She earned her Master of Social Work from the University of Kansas, Lawrence, and her Doctor of Social Work from Aurora University in Aurora, Ill.
-She is a member of the National Association of Social Workers at both the state and national levels, the Rural Social Work and Human Services Caucus, and the Baccalaureate Social Work Program Directors Association.
-Aschenbrener is also a member of the Indigenous Tribal Social Work Educators’ Association’s Task Force Committee with Council on Social Work Education, the Diversity Committee for the National Association of Social Workers, the Council on Social Work Education, and was invited to join the board of the National Mentoring Resource Center with the Office of Juvenile Justice and Delinquency Prevention, due to her mentoring intervention program’s success.
+Aschenbrener earned her Bachelor of Social Work from the University of South Dakota.
+She earned her Master of Social Work from the University of Kansas and her Doctor of Social Work from Aurora University.
+She serves as a member of the National Association of Social Workers at both the state and national levels, the Rural Social Work and Human Services Caucus, and the Council on Social Work Education.
+Aschenbrener is also a member of the Indigenous Tribal Social Work Educators’ Association’s Task Force Committee with Council on Social Work Education, the Diversity Committee for the National Association of Social Workers, and was recruited to join the board of the National Mentoring Resource Center with the Office of Juvenile Justice and Delinquency Prevention, due to her mentoring intervention program’s success.
 Annually, she presents on various topics at the campus, state, and national levels, during which she often empowers college students to join her.
 She has repeatedly published her research in a variety of ways, including peer-reviewed journals, textbooks chapters, blogs, and websites.

 Field Coordinator - Luci Staudacher, MSW, LCSW

 BA in Social Work and Behaviorial Science, Mount Mary College

 Areas of expertise: Child sexual abuse; Trauma informed care; Trauma-focused cognitive behavioral therapy; Self-care for the professional